CIT28/files/w1/queryp2.md

 Right-click and select "Open in new tab" to watch [CS50 SQL - Lecture 0 - Querying](https://youtu.be/vHYeChEf2lA?si=hKFR9GDxKMU2JEYo)

 ## Setup
-- Continue working in the w1 folder in your private repo
+- Continue working in the w1 folder in your private repo, after you copy the have the longlist.db file in your codespace, then commit with message:
+- **COMMIT MESSAGE - "longlist.db in my codespace"**

 ## Timemark 12:25 to 21:49
 - After watching my setup video, start at 12:25 and do the same terminal commands and once you reach 16:43, select your command prompt output and create a new file in the w1 folder and name it pow1.txt and paste the terminal output into that file, then commit with message: